hsuehyt/2024.0724MetaXR.All.inOne/README.md

 ## Experiencing the Scene

 - **Bouncing Ball**: Watch the ball bounce endlessly in the original position.
-- **Contrller Teleporter**: Teleport to different locations and rotate with your controller in VR.
+- **Controller Teleporter**: Teleport to different locations and rotate with your controller in VR.
 - **Spatial Sound Effect**: Experience sound effects that are spatialized so that the direction and distance can be discerned.